Skip to Main Content

 This guide will explain how to search the catalogue and how to understand the book records.

-See our "How To" page to watch a short video about using the catalogue to find books at IALS Library
+See our "How To" videos to watch a short video about using the catalogue to find books at IALS Library.

 A more detailed outline of the arrangement of books can be found in the guide Classmarks and the Location of Resources in the Library.

-If you are looking for a specific book, it is much quicker to look it up on the catalogue, find out its classmark and then go to the shelf, rather than to just browse through the books at the shelves.
-You can run a Title or Author search on the Library Catalogue, or a combination of both.
+If you are looking for a specific book, you can run a Title or Author search on the Library Catalogue, or a combination of both.

 Title search:

-Type the full title, you may omit the words "the" or "and"; for example, for the book called The law of international finance you would enter:
+You may omit the words "the" or "and"; for example, for the book called The law of international finance you would enter: Law of international finance

 Author search: